nhsqr/utserver_api/README.md

         queuedown       - move torrent one queue position down queuetop        - move torrent to the top of the queue queueup         - move torrent one queue position up

+The initial source for this script was from: https://myrveln.se/remove-finished-torrents-using-utorrents-api/